ethersphere/bee-docs/docs/installation/docker.md

 ### Versions

-You other versions of the Bee container are also available.
+Other versions of the Bee container are also available.

 #### Latest beta Release